Pandemic grips commerce and hits railroader Union Pacific

 “Our ability to be nimble and flexible in adjusting our resources to rapidly changing volumes, while providing a high-level service product demonstrates the strength of our service model,” Fritz said.

-Carload revenue tumbled 20%, led by a 64% drop-off in the auto sector.
-Coal fell 24%.
-Revenue carloads for industrial chemicals and plastics was down 10% while metals and minerals were off 19%.
+The number of rail cars generating revenue tumbled 20%, led by a 64% drop-off in the auto sector.
+Coal fell 24%, while industrial chemicals and plastics were down 10%.
+Metals and minerals were off 19%.
+Empty cars transported by the railroad don’t generate revenue.

 But company executives said on a conference call that freight volume has been increasing over the last month or so, and the railroad is recalling employees.
 However, due to productivity gains that include running fewer trains that are longer, it’s taking fewer employees to do the same work.